Grammar in the workplace: Importance of good communication

 Lately, I've been paying a lot of attention to the way people communicate with one another across different communication channels such as Teams, Slack, Yammer, Mattermost, Jira and so on.

-Now that the IT sector is almost entirely working remotely, communication with written text across all the communication mediums is part of everyday life for most IT workers.
+Now that the IT sector is almost entirely working remotely, communication with written text across all communication mediums is part of everyday life for most IT workers.